ADDITIONAL INFORMATION & SERVICES

 All shipments containing liquids are required to be packaged as to insure safe carriage with ordinary care in handling.

-*Approval may be revoked by DHL eCommerce at any time.
+*Approval may be revoked by DHL eCommerce Solutions at any time.

-The Shipper, whether principal or agent, warrants to DHL eCommerce that the content of the Shipment may be lawfully carried aboard airline, aircraft or other federally regulated carriers and is not a Prohibited Good, is properly packaged or sheathed for the purpose if necessary.
-Shipper further agrees to disclose true and accurate information if requested by DHL eCommerce.
-Notwithstanding any other rights of DHL eCommerce, Shipper shall indemnify and hold harmless DHL eCommerce from any all claims of third parties that may incur as a result of a transport of Prohibited Goods or other excluded or illegal goods.
-The contractual liability of DHL eCommerce on the basis of culpable conduct of DHL eCommerce or its agents remains unaffected.
+The Shipper, whether principal or agent, warrants to DHL eCommerce Solutions that the content of the Shipment may be lawfully carried aboard airline, aircraft or other federally regulated carriers and is not a Prohibited Good, is properly packaged or sheathed for the purpose if necessary.
+Shipper further agrees to disclose true and accurate information if requested by DHL eCommerce Solutions.
+Notwithstanding any other rights of DHL eCommerce Solutions, Shipper shall indemnify and hold harmless DHL eCommerce Solutions from any all claims of third parties that may incur as a result of a transport of Prohibited Goods or other excluded or illegal goods.
+The contractual liability of DHL eCommerce Solutions on the basis of culpable conduct of DHL eCommerce Solutions or its agents remains unaffected.

-DHL eCommerce shall not be obliged to inspect the Shipments for any exclusions of transport.
-However, if DHL eCommerce suspects that the Shipment may contain Prohibited Goods, DHL eCommerce shall be entitled to open and check the Shipments.
-Furthermore, DHL eCommerce will also undertake regular checks as required by applicable air security regulations.
-If goods are discovered which may not be transported as air freight as originally agreed or planned or for which there is a well-founded suspicion that they may not be transported as originally agreed, DHL eCommerce, notwithstanding shall be entitled to transport the goods overland or by sea.
+DHL eCommerce Solutions shall not be obliged to inspect the Shipments for any exclusions of transport.
+However, if DHL eCommerce Solutions suspects that the Shipment may contain Prohibited Goods, DHL eCommerce Solutions shall be entitled to open and check the Shipments.
+Furthermore, DHL eCommerce Solutions will also undertake regular checks as required by applicable air security regulations.
+If goods are discovered which may not be transported as air freight as originally agreed or planned or for which there is a well-founded suspicion that they may not be transported as originally agreed, DHL eCommerce Solutions, notwithstanding shall be entitled to transport the goods overland or by sea.

-For this policy, “DHL eCommerce” refers to DHL eCommerce as carrier and the “Shipper” refers a customer of DHL eCommerce that is responsible for initiating a shipment and consigning goods for transportation.
-When using DHL eCommerce’s services, Shipper is agreeing, on its behalf or on behalf of anyone else with an interest in the Shipment that this policy shall apply.
+For this policy, “DHL eCommerce Solutions” refers to DHL eCommerce Solutions as carrier and the “Shipper” refers to a customer of DHL eCommerce Solutions that is responsible for initiating a shipment and consigning goods for transportation.
+When using DHL eCommerce Solutions’s services, Shipper is agreeing, on its behalf or on behalf of anyone else with an interest in the Shipment that this policy shall apply.

 A Shipment is considered as undeliverable if (i) the Recipient's address is incomplete, illegible, incorrect or cannot be located, (ii) the Shipment is unable to clear Customs, (iii) the Shipment has not been released by customs due to non-payment of duty and taxes (iv) the Shipment contains prohibited items (v) shipment is refused by the consignee before opening the package.

-All undeliverable Shipments will be returned to the DHL eCommerce facility for customer identification and return service preference.
-Shipper may be liable for any and all charges and fees incurred in returning, storing or disposing of an undeliverable shipment unless the undeliverable shipment was due to the fault of DHL eCommerce.
+All undeliverable Shipments will be returned to the DHL eCommerce Solutions facility for customer identification and return service preference.
+Shipper may be liable for any and all charges and fees incurred in returning, storing or disposing of an undeliverable shipment unless the undeliverable shipment was due to the fault of DHL eCommerce Solutions.

-Optimize your shipping program with this invaluable service.
+Optimize your shipping program with these invaluable services.